 HENRY WANTON JONES: A Retrospective

 The surrealist paintings and sculptures of Henry Wanton Jones (1925-2021) are mysterious, irreverent, and dazzling and Gallery Gevik is excited to finally honour the artist with a retrospective spanning six decades of his monumental and fascinating body of work.
-Henry Wanton Jones: A Retrospective opens Saturday October 26, 2024 from 1 – 5 pm.
+Henry Wanton Jones: A Retrospective opens Saturday October 26 and continues until November 30, 2024.

 Jimmy and I had long discussed mounting a retrospective of his work but the pandemic put those plans on hold and sadly, Jimmy passed during those challenging few years.
 My special thanks go to Julia Kertland for her invaluable help in gathering these wonderful paintings and sculptures.
 I hope this carefully curated survey gives you some insight into the limitless imagination of Henry Wanton Jones and the unique position he occupied in the evolution of twentieth century Canadian art.